Management of Twin Delivery

 Cesarean delivery is required for monochorionic/monoamniotic twin gestations.
 It is reasonable to consider vaginal delivery for patients with no other contraindications to vaginal delivery who have either a monochorionic/diamniotic or dichorionic/diamniotic gestation if the presenting twin (Twin A) is in vertex presentation.
 If twin A is non-vertex, then cesarean delivery is indicated.

 For non-vertex second twin, the potential options for delivery include internal podalic version with vaginal breech extraction, external cephalic version followed by vaginal delivery, or cesarean delivery.
 There is a higher incidence of complications and emergency cesarean delivery associated with external cephalic version of a second twin compared to vaginal breech extraction, so breech extraction is preferred.
-Typical eligibility requirements for breech extraction include the pregnancy be > 28 weeks gestational age, EFW of the non-vertex second twin should be >1500 grams, and if the presenting twin is smaller, the fetal weight discordance should be <20-25%.
+Typical eligibility requirements for breech extraction include gestational age > 28 weeks, EFW of the non-vertex second twin should be >1500 grams, and if the presenting twin is smaller, the fetal weight discordance should be <20-25%.
 Given the margin of error in ultrasonography it is reasonable to use 1800-2000 grams as a lower limit threshold; however an EFW between 1500-3500 grams is acceptable.

 If twin B is vertex and fetal heart tones reassuring, vaginal delivery may proceed.
 If Twin B is non-vertex, breech extraction is preferred and should be committed to quickly, prior to the cervix beginning to contract.
 If twin B is frank or complete breech and fetal heart tones are reassuring, it is acceptable to allow maternal expulsive forces to facilitate engagement of the presenting part into the pelvis prior to amniotomy, and then proceed with standard maneuvers of breech delivery.
 If the presenting part is not engaged in the pelvis, it is recommended to secure the feet into the pelvis, then proceed with amniotomy and initiate standard maneuvers of breech extraction.